 When visiting the capital of Latvia, Riga, take your time to see what Latvia has to offer outside the city.
 One of the most popular sightseeing places near Riga is Rundale Palace, located in Zemgale region about 80 kilometres from Riga.
-Zemgale is the smallest region, and it lies in the center of Latvia.
+Zemgale is the smallest region, and it lies in the centre of Latvia.
 It is well-known for its historical monuments, palaces, manors, and castles.
 Its nickname is ‘breadbasket’ because in the past most grains were grown here: the soil is fertile and the land is flat.
 This region has two important cities, Jelgava and Bauska, and some worth-seeing palaces, starting from Jelgava palace which is a university now.
 Then there is Rundale Palace, an outstanding example of Baroque and Rococo architecture.
 It was designed in the 18th century by world-famous architect Rastrelli, who was also the architect of St. Petersburg’s Hermitage.
-Mežotne Palace in classicism style also houses a hotel and Livonian Order Castle in Bauska.
+Mežotne Palace in classicist style also houses a hotel and Livonian Order Castle in Bauska.
+I suggest you do a day trip to see two palaces, a castle and more around Bauska town.
+Here you go:

 Morning

 A good time to start is 9 a.m.
-After a one hour drive you arrive at Mežotne Palace.
+After a one-hour drive, you arrive at Mežotne Palace.

-Mežotne Palace
+Mezotne Palace

 The landscape around the palace is harmonious and carefully planned.
 Its expressive auxiliary buildings, the beautiful park, the Lielupe River, and the picturesque landscape over the river make a unified ensemble.
 The park has three parts – a parade yard, a summer park and a winter park.
 In summer you can take a romantic walk there.